This post was written by Chris Chanyi, Senior Data Architect at TubeMogul. It originally appeared here.

 Of course, those initial years were not without their challenges.
 AWS had had a few public outages that gave our Ops pause, but the adoption of Hadoop on AWS went as smoothly as we could have hoped considering the speed that we deployed the service.
 We iterated fast and were able to gain the scale we needed quickly.
 Each spike in growth and each outage taught something new about handling large amounts of data (anyone who remembers the East Coast power outage of 2012 can sympathize: https://aws.amazon.com/message/67457 if you want to relive).

 By early 2010, TubeMogul data growth using Hadoop, HBase, and Hive was massive.
 The ability to manage costs and simplicity in AWS grew as well.
 More tools began to appear and for a while, it felt like Amazon released a new major service every week.
-In the NOSQL world of AWS, the biggest was the emergence of Elastic MapReduce (EMR) web services.
-EMR required less operations support and allowed users to quickly spin up Hadoop clusters to perform anything from raw ETL to large Hive queries without the operational burden of managing the underlying hardware, OS, or software installation.
+In the NoSQL world of AWS, the biggest was the emergence of Elastic MapReduce (EMR) web services.
+EMR required fewer operations support and allowed users to quickly spin up Hadoop clusters to perform anything from raw ETL to large Hive queries without the operational burden of managing the underlying hardware, OS, or software installation.
 TubeMogul picked up EMR and it became our go-to tool for Hadoop.

 Stats Go Real-Time